-Big Maggie May Trail is a 9 mile trail located near Cave Creek, AZ and is rated as moderate.
-The trail is primarily used for off road driving and is accessible year-round.
+Big Maggie May Trail is a 5.7 mile out and back trail located near Cave Creek, AZ and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 off road driving

 did this trail about 3 years ago and I agree the sharp turn switchbacks are no joke. you need to articulate well here. it's very narrow and dues get your adrenaline going for sure. over all great trail, seeing the old cabin remains at end is cool too.

 I had an epic adventure going from I-17 and Bloody Basin Rd., to Sheep Bridge for camping, Big Maggie May trail, seven springs, and eventually through Carefree.

 Regarding the Maggie May trail, I followed the gps coordinates provided by "Guide to Arizona Backroads & 4-Wheel-Drive Trails"

 Just before waypoint 4 there are two narrow, tippy ledges.
 Do not take my words lightly, this part was scary as shit in my Tundra.
 I mention this because maybe something with a smaller footprint would have a different view.
 You can't turn around at this point and when you get to WP4 you have to come back and cross them again!!!

 Observe your obstacle and think a minute before you take them on!

 Overall an easy/medium trail with a few rocky hills and the two ledges.
 If you do the same journey I mentioned in this review you will be amazed with the variety of scenic views and terrain.

 Rock crawlers come for the scenery.
 It will not be a challenge, although you will get your chances to play!